TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/columnsGeneral.md

 ![Cell template columns markup](../Content/images/imagesForDocs/columnCellTemplate.jpg)

-Column **header template**.
-In header can be used binding or value, you can set custom style options:
+The column **header template**.
+A binding or a value can be used in the header.
+You can set custom style options in  the header:

 ##### For Knockout and for Angular
 <pre class="brush: html">